 The truth, however, is that you cared a lot about their approval and were afraid of their rejection.

 This is the reason people tend to behave arrogantly with strangers and people they barely know.
 Friends and family members accept you, you know that.
 But who knows how a stranger might respond?
 Let’s reject them before they can reject us.

 It’s so common to notice arrogant people approaching others with a frown or with a weird expression- just to show that they don’t care.

 Despite what meets the eye, arrogant people care a lot about others’ approval.
 If they didn’t, whom would they show their arrogance to?
-Sometimes, arrogance may just be the result of trying to gain attention because no other way of gaining attention has worked for you.
+Sometimes, arrogance may result from trying to gain attention because no other way of gaining attention has worked for you.

-This is true for those people who learned that being arrogant resulted in them receiving a lot of attention in the past and that’s why they became motivated to continue this behavior. (see classical and operant conditioning)
+This is true for people who learned that being arrogant resulted in them receiving a lot of attention in the past.
+That’s why they became motivated to continue this behavior. (see classical and operant conditioning)